kkevinchou/kito/CONTEXT.md

 ## Collision Resolution reaching max on an entity (10)
 Seems like when we are resolving collisions on slopes that cause jitter we hit the collision resolution max somehow

+## GLTF animation bugs
+Currently we don't handle models with multiple roots properly - we are assuming there is only one root.
+This is problematic because some models can have multiple roots - e.g. models using IK